Discover all you need to know about education in the UAE including the types of schools and curriculums, enrollment process, and more.

 The UAE has a very high rate of tertiary school enrollment, with 95% of girls and 80% of boys applying to institutions of higher education.
 Emirati students can attend public universities free of charge.

-Three Emirati universities can be found among the top 500 universities globally.
+Three Emirati universities are among the top 500 universities globally.
 Private universities, including arms of prestigious institutions, also abound in the UAE.
 These include New York University Abu Dhabi, American University in Dubai, and Canadian University in Dubai.
 They offer studies at an undergraduate level; some institutions also offer graduate studies.
 Expats from all over the world attend these universities alongside Emirati students.

 Examinations in the UAE